-Following our successful risk management exercise in 2007 the Trust completed a further full risk management assessment in 2009, facilitated by our insurance brokers, Marsh Limited.
-This assessment identified some areas where we needed to review our processes and adopt procedures to manage risks.
+The Trust completed a further full risk management assessment in 2009, facilitated by our insurance brokers, Marsh Limited.
+This assessment identified some areas where we needed to review our processes and adopt procedures to manage risks, which we have done.